geoffdutton/streamlit-auth0-ts/README.md

-# Welcome to Auth0-Streamlit
+# Welcome to Auth0-Streamlit :fork

 **The fastest way to provide comprehensive login inside Streamlit**

+_Updated to latest auth0 sdk_

 ![Example of Streamlit-Auth0|635x380](demo.gif?raw=true)

 ## Installation

-`pip install streamlit-auth0-component`
+`pip install streamlit-auth0-component-forked`

 ## Setup

 - Register for Auth0
 - Create a Single Page Application and navigate to the "settings" tab
 - set your callback url's to `http://localhost:8501/component/auth0_component.login_button/index.html` assuming you're running on localhost or `http://YOUR_DOMAIN/component/auth0_component.login_button/index.html` if you're deploying
+- Set your Web Origin to `http://localhost:8501` or `http://YOUR_DOMAIN`
 - Copy `client_id` and `domain` from this page
 - Follow example below

 ## An example

 On Auth0 website start a "Single Page Web Application" and copy your client-id / domain (of form xxxx.us.auth0.com) into code below.

 ```